 Working Group Chair Advisory Committee

-The 802.11 WG Chair Advisory Committee (CAC) functions as the coordinating body supporting the WG Chair in formulations of policy and the performance of his duties.
+The 802.11 WG Chair Advisory Committee (CAC) functions as the coordinating body supporting the WG Chair in formulations of WG policy and the performance of WG chair duties.
 The 802.11 CAC has no voting procedures, or policies.
 The intent is to have the 802.11 CAC operate in a consultative manner.
-The 802.11 CAC may meet during 802.11 interim and plenary sessions and by telecon between sessions as determined by the WG Chair.
+The 802.11 CAC may meet during 802.11 interim and plenary sessions and by teleconference between sessions as determined by the WG Chair.

 CAC Function